CyberCRI/PeersGraderApp/README.md

 PeerGraderJS
 ------------
-**PeerGradesJS** is an accessible process to allow peer grading activities among a class of users, collect dozens or hundreds evaluations, and calculates grades received from other peers, from teachers, as well as the seriousness of the grades given to other peers.
+**PeerGradersJS** is an accessible process to allow peer grading activities among a class of users, collect dozens or hundreds evaluations, and calculates grades received from other peers, from teachers, as well as the seriousness of the grades given to other peers.
 The system is Open Source and Open License.

 ### Technical side
 #### Versions